Transforming Data on Load

 Select a Subset of Columns

 Imagine we receive a file that contains the available inventory in each store every day; however, the file also includes item details that we don't need.
 We need to load only a subset of the data and exclude information that does not help build our data product.
-To achieve this, we run the following:
+Since the provided CSV file does not include headers, we must set EXTRACT_HEADER to FALSE (see file_column_number for more information).
+This then allows us to reference the columns by their order in the file using the following query:

 Reorder Columns